 Sleet and Ice Arrive in Texas

-There was power outage reported in many areas in Texas on December 6, 2013.
+There was a power outage reported in many areas in Texas on December 6, 2013.
 Wind chill advisories cautioned people not to go out unless they had to.
 Winter is a prime time for weather-related accidents in many states, including Texas.

 Ice storms knocked out power to residences and businesses alike, and this makes it even more difficult to deal with unsure footing.
 Freezing rain and accumulating ice make walking treacherous.
 People at businesses who have injuries from a fall due to conditions that were not addressed may contact a Dallas personal injury attorney, to help in securing payment for the treatment of their injuries.